ugovaretto/serializer/README.md

 # SRZ - SeRialiZation framework
 Small serialization framework to serialize data to byte array.

-Look at test driver for examples of usage.
+Look at test driver for usage example.

 Specializations for `POD, vector, string, map, pair` exist as welll as for types that can be copy constructed with no memory allocation required.